gdsthanhtung/gds_laravel_docker_init/README.md

-Add the .env to /laravel and change this config:
+1. Cd `/laravel` folder and change the db connection in .env file:
 ```
 DB_CONNECTION=mysql
 DB_HOST=localhost or 127.0.0.1 or gdsmysql #docker